eralsk/glmappy/README.md

 # GLMapPy
-A simple Python runtime that makes the process of creating publication-quality statistical model diagrams simple.
+A simple Python runtime that makes the process of creating publication-quality statistical model diagrams easy.

 Currently catered to GLM and LM block diagrams.
 Further goals include allowing text to be placed anywhere on the canvas and further arrow manipulation (non-LM diagrams).
 <br/>